Australian High Commission

 The Australian High Commission in Nuku’alofa offers a package that includes recreation and personal carer’s days, medical benefits, and superannuation contributions.

 The Australian High Commission in Nuku’alofa will not be responsible for any costs incurred if applying for a Tongan visa, relocation costs, nor the return of the officer and family to their country of origin at the end of the contract.
-The High Commission will not bear any responsibility for assisting applicants to obtain or maintain the right to work in Tonga.

 The Australian High Commission is an equal opportunity employer.
 Applications from people with disabilities are encouraged.